 Other sources of air pollution

 There are multiple other sources of air pollution in Lagos.
-Poor waste management facilities across the city lead to open burning and illegal disposal, raising the city’s PM2.5 concentration.
-Around 14k tonnes (30%) of Lagos’ daily waste is dumped at illegal sites (compared to 13% recycled).
-Despite only 30% of total available land in Lagos being cultivated (51k ha), land clearing through bush burning is widely practised.
+Poor waste management facilities across the city lead to open burning and illegal disposal, raising the city’s PM2.5 concentration (9%).
+Of the estimated 14,000 tonnes of waste collected in Lagos State daily, over 30% is dumped at illegal sites, and much more is thought to be burned even before collection.
+Despite only 30% of total available land in Lagos being cultivated (51,000 ha), land clearing through bush burning is widely practised (5% of PM2.5 levels).
 70% of Nigeria’s industries are in Lagos, but fewer than 10% of those have installed proper treatment facilities.
 For example, metallic smelting companies contribute 9% of all emissions in the city.
 Sea salt, dust and shipping emissions also contribute to pollution levels.

 Health and financial impact of air pollution in Lagos